Back

 The Purpose and Nature of the Exams

 AP Exams are offered annually to enable secondary school students to demonstrate college-level achievement.
-In 2024, AP Exams will be offered based on the learning goals outlined in the following AP Course Descriptions: African American Studies (for schools participating in the 2023-24 pilot), Art and Design (2-D Art and Design, 3-D Art and Design, Drawing), Art History, Biology, Calculus (AB, BC), Chemistry, Chinese Language and Culture, Computer Science A, Computer Science Principles, Economics (Macroeconomics, Microeconomics), English (Language and Composition, Literature and Composition), Environmental Science, European History, French Language and Culture, German Language and Culture, Government and Politics (Comparative, United States), Human Geography, Italian Language and Culture, Japanese Language and Culture, Latin, Music Theory, Physics (Physics 1, Physics 2, Physics C: Electricity and Magnetism, Physics C: Mechanics), Precalculus, Psychology, Research, Seminar, Spanish (Language and Culture, Literature and Culture), Statistics, United States History, and World History: Modern.
+In 2025, AP Exams will be offered based on the learning goals outlined in the following AP Course Descriptions: African American Studies (for schools in the U.S. only), Art and Design (2-D Art and Design, 3-D Art and Design, Drawing), Art History, Biology, Calculus (AB, BC), Chemistry, Chinese Language and Culture, Computer Science A, Computer Science Principles, Economics (Macroeconomics, Microeconomics), English (Language and Composition, Literature and Composition), Environmental Science, European History, French Language and Culture, German Language and Culture, Government and Politics (Comparative, United States), Human Geography, Italian Language and Culture, Japanese Language and Culture, Latin, Music Theory, Physics (Physics 1, Physics 2, Physics C: Electricity and Magnetism, Physics C: Mechanics), Precalculus, Psychology, Research, Seminar, Spanish (Language and Culture, Literature and Culture), Statistics, United States History, and World History: Modern.

 In addition to an exam, AP Computer Science Principles and AP Seminar students submit through-course performance tasks, and AP African American Studies students complete a teacher-scored in-class project that contributes to their exam score.
-In place of an exam, AP Art and Design students submit portfolios containing digital images of their artwork for evaluation.
+In place of an exam, AP Art and Design students submit portfolio components containing digital images of their artwork for evaluation.
 In place of an exam, AP Research students submit a through-course performance task including an academic paper and presentation and oral defense.

 Information About Scoring